 Purchase a Refillable Mug

-This might actually be crucial, especially if you're planning on spending a good amount of time on-property.
-The refillable mug costs $18.99 for the initial purchase and then you can use it however many times your little heart desires without extra cost.
-If you're on the Dining Plan, you can even get the mug included in your plan!
-It's perfect for grabbing a cup of coffee at breakfast, or a few drinks if you're going poolside.
-I filled mine up dozens of times during our six-day stay and it was well worth the cost.
-Definitely saves you from waiting in lines for drinks all day long!
+This is actually something that myself and my family have been doing since we first started visiting the Disney parks way back in the early 2000s.
+In fact, this might be a crucial tip, especially if you’re planning on spending a good amount of time at the resorts.
+The refillable mug currently costs $18.99 (without Disney Dining Plan) for the initial purchase and then you can use it however many times your little heart desires during your resort stay without an extra cost.
+If you’re on the Disney Dining Plan, the mug will be included in your plan.
+It’s perfect for grabbing a cup of coffee at breakfast or some Gatorade or pop when you’re going poolside.
+I filled mine up at least a dozen times during our six-day stay and it was well worth the cost.
+Definitely saves you from waiting in lines to purchase numerous drinks throughout the day!

 Take Advantage of AP, Tables in Wonderland, or Disney Dining Plan